Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Cardinals have yet to cover the spread this season when favored by 2.5 points or more.

-- Louisville's games this year have gone over the total in two out of four opportunities (50%).
+- Louisville's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Louisville is 3-1 against the spread and 3-1 overall this season when the team records more than 27.6 points.
+- When Louisville records more than 27.6 points, it is 3-1 against the spread and 3-1 overall.

-- Louisville is 2-1 against the spread and 2-1 overall when the team amasses more than 412.8 yards.
+- In games that Louisville picks up over 412.8 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Cardinals have turned the ball over six times this season, three more turnovers than the Cavaliers have forced (3).